icfnext/cq-component-maven-plugin/src/site/markdown/index.md

 ##Introduction

-The CQ Component Plugin mitigates the effort required in Adobe CQ component development by generating, at built time, .content.xml, _cq_editConfig.xml, _cq_dialog.xml, and dialog.xml files for your components, leaving you free to focus on functionality.
+The CQ Component Plugin mitigates the effort required in Adobe CQ component development by generating, at build time, .content.xml, _cq_editConfig.xml, _cq_dialog.xml, and dialog.xml files for your components, leaving you free to focus on functionality.

 ##Motivations